plone/training/dexterity_2.rst

     :emphasize-lines: 3

     <browser:page
-      name="talklistview"
+      name="talkview"
       for="ploneconf.site.interfaces.ITalk"
       layer="zope.interface.Interface"
-      class=".views.TalkListView"
+      class=".views.TalkView"
-      template="templates/talklistview.pt"
+      template="templates/talkview.pt"
       permission="zope2.View"
       />

 Now the ``/talkview`` can only be used on objects that implement said interface.
 We can now also query the catalog for objects providing this interface ``catalog(object_provides="ploneconf.site.interfaces.ITalk")``.
+The `talklistview` and the `demoview` do not get this constraint since they are not only used on talks but .

 .. note::